THE-GREAT-OVERLORD-OF-ALL-CHEESE/Custom-Betty/README.md

 # Custom-Betty
- Allows the flight warnings to be replaced with custom sounds
+ Allows the VTOL VR flight warnings to be replaced with custom sounds